gbauza3destinee/gbauza3destinee/README.md

 I implemented new delivery packaging options with materials that had lower scores on the sustanability index.
 Wrote out logic to apply different modes to determine the best route for a package considering different company goals.
 Designed a blended strategy class to weigh carbon cost and time expense when determining a customer’s most efficient shipping route.
+- WebScraper to Accumulate Donation Links for a Humanitarian Cause: Used the Beautiful Soup library, and connected to Google Sheet's API to crawl through a webpage and find all direct donation links, store them in a list and then write these links to a google spreadsheet that is easily accessible.
+This project was another project demonstrating my learning process with Python.
 - Nickname Generator App Creation : Dabbled in Python to practice the language with a fun interactive program, that offers a variety of new nicknames for your chosen birthname.
 Has several modes *surprise me* ,